 If you are contacted by investigators and requested to come in for questioning, politely refer the call to us as your legal representation.
 Realize that the investigators are merely asking you to help them find evidence against you.
 They most likely already believe that you committed the crime, and are only looking for more evidence to prove your guilt.

 Give yourself the best chances of success by hiring us at the outset of the case so that we can represent you when authorities come knocking.
 We are here to defend your future!
-If you are facing a federal crimes charge you need the best criminal defense lawyer in West Palm Beach.
+If you are facing a federal crimes charge you need a dedicated criminal defense lawyer in West Palm Beach.

 Call our firm, the Law Offices of Richard Tendler, today for aggressive representation.